Quench Spectroscopy for Dissipative and (Non)-Hermitian Quantum Lattice Models: Experimental feasibility of the quench spectroscopy method

-\begin{itemize} \item The restrictive choice for the observables in order to compute the associated connected equal-time correlation function. \item The different sources of noise including the shot and technical noise. \item The difficulty for the imaging due to the coherence of the time-evolved quantum state when considering the gapless SF phase contrary to the gapped MI phase. \item The resolution associated to the experimental data to describe accurately the causal region of the space-time correlations.
+$ \bullet$ The difficulty for the imaging due to the coherence of the time-evolved quantum state when considering the gapless SF phase contrary to the gapped MI phase. \\

+$ \bullet$ The resolution associated to the experimental data to describe accurately the causal region of the space-time correlations.
 The latter region is primordial to recover the full information regarding the low-lying excitation spectrum of the quantum lattice model.
 Indeed, reliable experimental data on the correlation edge, which is already not an easy task for experimentalists, is not sufficient.
-The latter contains only information on the quasiparticle pair propagating with the fastest group velocity. \item From a more general viewpoint, a main limit of the QS method is to be valid and reliable for weak global quenches.
+The latter contains only information on the quasiparticle pair propagating with the fastest group velocity.\\

+$ \bullet$ From a more general viewpoint, a main limit of the QS method is to be valid and reliable for weak global quenches.
 This "quench weakness" implies difficulties for experimentalists.
 To illustrate the previous difficulty, a strong global quench confined in the MI phase is much easier to handle compared to a weak quench in the same phase.
 Indeed, for the imaging and more precisely for the mobility of the bosonic particles, a strong global quench is necessary.
-By "strong quench", we mean here that the initial or pre-quench dimensionless interaction parameter is significantly higher or lower than the final or post-quench dimensionless interaction parameter, i.e. $(U/J)_{\mathrm{i}} \gg (\ll) ~(U/J)_{\mathrm{f}}$. \item Another limitation of the method lies in the kind of loss processes which is considered.
-It is entirely possible to imagine loss processes leading to a non-trivial, i.e. strong, spatial dependence for the space-time pattern of the ETCCF. \end{itemize}
+By "strong quench", we mean here that the initial or pre-quench dimensionless interaction parameter is significantly higher (or lower) than the final or post-quench dimensionless interaction parameter, i.e. $(U/J)_{\mathrm{i}} \gg (U/J)_{\mathrm{f}}$.\\

+$ \bullet$ Another limitation of the method lies in the kind of loss processes which is considered.
+It is entirely possible to imagine loss processes leading to a non-trivial, i.e. strong, spatial dependence for the space-time pattern of the ETCCF. \\